larstalian/finbus/README.md

 # Fibnus

 Fibnus is a server application designed to provide real-time tracking of Finnish buses using MQTT protocol, with data accessibility extended through a REST API and a WebSocket interface.
-This system is ideal for developers looking to integrate live transportation data into apps or services focused on Finnish transit systems.

 ## Features